-Dual Eligible Special Needs Plans (D-SNP) - D-SNPs enroll individuals who are entitled to both Medicare (title XVIII of the Social Security Act) and medical assistance from a state plan under Medicaid (title XIX).
-States cover some Medicare costs, depending on the state and the individual's eligibility.
+Dual Eligible Special Needs Plans (D-SNP) - A type of plan that enrolls individuals who are entitled to both Medicare (Title XVIII of the Social Security Act) and medical assistance from a state plan under Medicaid (Title XIX).
+States cover some or all Medicare costs, depending on the state and the individual's eligibility.